 - French is often forgotten in blogs (even if the blogger is French-speaking).

-- Translating my posts allows me to review my original text.
+- Personally, translating my posts allows me to review my original text, hence improving my post.